eBay/SparkChamber/README.md

 Spark Chamber is built as a trigger-action event tracking system.
 Its purpose is to allow the attachment of event objects to various UI elements and then execute the event's `action` (code) asynchronously when the event's trigger condition is met.
 The optional value `trace` (String) allows debugging, and the optional value `identifier` (String) allows identification and correlation.

 ### Installation
-1. In Xcode, add the SparkChamberAPI-ios .xcodeproj file by selecting your project and choosing 'Add Files to...' from the File menu
+1. In Xcode, add the SparkChamber.xcodeproj file by selecting your project and choosing 'Add Files to...' from the File menu
 2. Next, select your project in Xcode from the project navigator on the left side of the project window
 2. Select the target to which you want to add frameworks in the project settings editor
 3. Select the “Build Phases” tab, and click the small triangle next to “Link Binary With Libraries” to view all of the frameworks in your application